DanielAdeniji/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-db-partition-stats-transact-sql.md

 |**distribution_id**|**int**|**Applies to**: [!INCLUDE[ssSDWfull](../../includes/sssdwfull-md.md)], [!INCLUDE[ssPDW](../../includes/sspdw-md.md)]<br /><br /> The unique numeric id associated with the distribution.|

 ## Remarks
- **sys.dm_db_partition_stats** displays information about the space used to store and manage in-row data LOB data, and row-overflow data for all partitions in a database.
+ **sys.dm_db_partition_stats** displays information about the space used to store and manage in-row data, LOB data, and row-overflow data for all partitions in a database.
 One row is displayed per partition.

  The counts on which the output is based are cached in memory or stored on disk in various system tables.